openedx/edx-documentation/en_us/shared/course_components/Section_learner_problem_view.rst

   group of problems is graded, an icon of a pen and a piece of paper is shown for that assignment in the course navigation pane.

 * **Due date.** The date that the problem is due.
-A problem that is past due does not offer a **Submit** option.
-It also does not accept answers or provide feedback.
+Learners cannot submit answers for problems whose due dates have passed, although they can select **Show Answer** to show the correct answer and the explanation, if any.

 .. note:: Problems can be **open** or **closed**.
-Closed problems, such as problems whose due dates are in the past, do not have **Submit** or **Reset** options.
+Closed problems, such as problems whose due dates are in the past, do not accept further responses and cannot be reset.
 Learners can still see questions, solutions, and revealed explanations, but they cannot submit responses or reset problems.

 There are also some attributes of problems that are not immediately